feelsantiago/music-recommendations/README.md

 # Music AI Recommendations

-This project is a simple recommendation system for music albums, artist and songs.
+This project is a simple recommendation system for music albums, artists, and songs.
 The system is built using [Nx](https://nx.dev/) and powered by [Google Gemini](https://gemini.google.com/?hl=pt-BR) and [Spotify Api](https://developer.spotify.com/documentation/web-api).

 https://github.com/user-attachments/assets/3dcd28d0-1087-443c-badc-d948365054e5